 IRS Debt Forgiveness Experts!

-While many taxpayers are familiar with the Offer in Compromise program as the sole way to have part of their tax debt forgiven, Currently Not Collectible can be a form of debt forgiveness during a taxpayer’s current financial condition.
+While many taxpayers think of the Offer in Compromise program as the only way to have part of their tax debt forgiven, Currently Not Collectible can be a form of debt forgiveness when a person is in financial trouble.

 Currently Not Collectible Facts

-Taxpayers can find a type of debt forgiveness with the Currently Not Collectible IRS program because it allows taxpayers with the inability to pay their tax debt the exception to not have to pay anything on their debt while in that financial situation.
+Taxpayers can find a type of debt forgiveness with the Currently Not Collectible IRS program.
+This program allows taxpayers who can’t pay their tax debt the exception to not have to pay anything on their debt while in that financial situation.

-- -The taxpayer does not have expenses above the necessary living expenditures allowed by the IRS.
+- They do not have expenses above the necessary living expenditures allowed by the IRS.

 To apply for Currently Not Collectible taxpayers will use Form 433-A (same form used for Offer in Compromise financial disclosure).
-If you believe you may qualify for this debt forgiveness program, please call us now for a free consultation with a professional today.
+If you think you may be right for this program, please call us for a free chat with one of our experts today.
+We can help.

 Call Now 717-965-9403